Cooling Your Cat’s Fever to Scratch

 You scratch my back, I’ll scratch yours

-As a last resort, you can get out that water bottle and fire a few squirts when Mittens goes for the furniture claws-first (or you can try loud hand claps or even the clicker), but keep in mind that this could instill fear of certain parts of the house (or certain people) in your cat, especially if he or she is a kitten or recently adopted adult.
+As a last resort, you can get out that water bottle and fire a few squirts when your kitty goes for the furniture claws-first (or you can try loud hand claps or even the clicker), but keep in mind that this could instill fear of certain parts of the house (or certain people) in your cat, especially if he or she is a kitten or recently adopted adult.

 In extreme cases, you can cover your furniture with plastic or line the floors with something your cat doesn’t like walking on, like newspaper or plastic.